Test before you invest: Proven market validation strategies to guarantee product-market fit

 For example, let’s say your product idea is to create an online learning platform for people with autism.
 You could search for “e-learning” and “online video classes” to gauge the popularity of your industry and product, and then “online video classes for people with autism” to see how many people are already looking for your product.

-The benefits of this method are that it’s a very quick and cheap method which gives you a general idea of the existing market interest in your product.
+The benefits of this method are that it’s a very quick and cheap method that gives you a general idea of the existing market interest in your product.
 You can even geolocalize results to see if there are countries with particular interest.

 Another similar method is looking at Google Trends.
 This free tool allows you to see search patterns over time for particular keywords.
 While tools like Ahrefs and Semrush give numerical search volumes, Trends shows how search intent changes over a given period of time.
 For example, the Trends graph below shows a clear spike in interest for “online video classes,” coinciding with the start of lockdown measures imposed due to the 2020 Coronavirus pandemic.
 Seeing that your proposed product is steadily gaining in interest can help to validate it.